luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 **RocksDB**

 RocksDB is no longer built by default when running the build script, and it is not included in publicly released binaries.
-To build LuxGo with RocksDB, run `export ROCKSDBALLOWED=1` in your terminal and then `scripts/build.sh`.
+To build Luxd with RocksDB, run `export ROCKSDBALLOWED=1` in your terminal and then `scripts/build.sh`.
 You must do this before you can use `--db-type=rocksdb`.

 The RocksDB database now places/looks for its files in a subdirectory `rocksdb`.
 Note that if you previously ran with RocksDB, you'll need to move the existing files.

 **Message Compression**

 Nodes now compress some P2P messages.
 If a peer is version &gt;= v1.4.11, Put, Push Query, Peer List and Multiput messages sent to the peer are compressed using gzip before being sent over the network.
-This reduces LuxGo's bandwidth usage.
+This reduces Luxd's bandwidth usage.

 **Inbound Connection Throttling** Refactored inbound connection rate-limiting and enable it by default.

 **General Improvements**

 - Refactored and improved performance of iteration over a database served by gRPC to a plugin.
-- On Linux, clean up the C-Chain if LuxGo dies ungracefully
+- On Linux, clean up the C-Chain if Luxd dies ungracefully
 - Refactored P2P message definitions and move them from the `network` package.
 - Added VM aliases to the HTTP API server
 - Replaced `1024` with `units.KiB`, etc.